Pitta Diet: Cooling Foods, Recipes & 7-Day Meal Plan

 The complete Pitta diet guide — discover which cooling foods balance Pitta dosha, get anti-inflammatory recipes, and follow a 7-day meal plan to manage heat, acidity, and inflammation.

-The Pitta diet emphasises cooling, sweet, bitter, and astringent foods to counter Pitta's hot, sharp, and oily qualities.
+The Pitta diet runs on cooling, sweet, bitter and astringent foods to counter Pitta's hot, sharp, oily qualities.
 Favour fresh fruits, leafy greens, cucumber, coconut, basmati rice, and cooling spices like coriander and fennel.
-Avoid spicy, sour, salty, and fermented foods, alcohol, and excessive caffeine.
+Avoid spicy, sour, salty, fermented foods, alcohol and excess caffeine.

 The Pitta Diet Philosophy

-Feeding a Pitta body is like managing a powerful furnace: you want to maintain steady heat for brilliant performance without letting the fire blaze out of control.
-Pitta's qualities — hot, sharp, oily, and intense — need to be moderated with coolness, sweetness, and gentle moderation.
+Feeding a Pitta body is like managing a powerful furnace.
+You want to maintain steady heat for brilliant performance without letting the fire blaze out of control.
+Pitta's qualities (hot, sharp, oily, intense) need to be moderated with coolness, sweetness, gentle moderation.

-The Pitta diet is the most intuitive of all three: when your internal fire runs hot, you naturally crave cooling relief.
-The challenge for Pitta types is that their sharp appetite and love of intense flavours often leads them toward the very foods that aggravate them — fiery curries, sour condiments, salty snacks, and stimulating drinks.
+The Pitta diet is the most intuitive of all three.
+When your internal fire runs hot, you naturally crave cooling relief.
+The challenge for Pitta types is that their sharp appetite and love of intense flavours often leads them straight toward the foods that aggravate them.
+Fiery curries, sour condiments, salty snacks, stimulating drinks.

 “For the aggravation of Pitta, one should use substances that are cooling, sweet, and bitter.
 The wise physician cools the fire with gentle remedies, not by extinguishing it entirely.